-The mission of the ACS is to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and its people.
-Join us as we show how chemical elements are central to "linking cultural, economic and political aspects of the global society through a common language, whilst also celebrating the genesis and development of the periodic table over the last 150 years."
+Join us as we celebrate throughout the year by showing how chemical elements are central to "linking cultural, economic and political aspects of the global society through a common language, whilst also celebrating the genesis and development of the periodic table over the last 150 years."

 - ScienceNews: How the periodic table went from a sketch to an enduring masterpiece

 - Share your periodic table in everyday life with C&EN's "I Spy a Periodic Table" Photo Contest

 - JSTOR: How far does the periodic table go?

 - The first IYPT Event took place in India on January 2

 - Choose an element and join the IUPAC periodic table challenge quiz!